rei/rei-cedar-docs/docs/release-notes/summer-2022/README.md

 While it's not ideal to document a Vue 3 component library in a Vue 2 site, we have introduced a handful of changes to support our Vue 3 library in the interim.

-- Adding a utility to generate a Vue 3 version of our component sandboxes.
+- Adding a utility to generate a Vue 3 version of our component sandboxes [Try it out](../../components/buttons/#primary)
 - Flagging when a change or feature applies to the Vue 3 library only.